Gibson Melody Maker: Revivals

-70s and 80s Melody Makers
+1970s and 1980s Melody Makers

 The Melody Maker double-cutaway model was revived in 1977 until 1983.
 Some minor changes were introduced into the design including single coil pickups embossed with the Gibson logo, all metal tuning pegs and a latter-day Gibson stop tail piece and Tune-O-Matic bridge.
 These upgrades along with their still set-neck construction put these guitars slightly higher in price than their bolt-on neck replacements, but still very much affordable.
 These guitars came just in time for the birth of Punk and early Alternative artists, who embraced the simplicity and affordability of the "student instruments" new and vintage, the most notable being Joan Jett for whom the Melody Maker became her signature.

 In 1986, Gibson issued a Melody Maker with a single-cutaway body.
 It had one humbucking pickup, Grover tuners, a Tune-O-Matic bridge, and a stop tailpiece.
 Two humbucking pickup models with two thumb switches were also made but are hard to find.

 From 1987 to 1992 the Melody Maker Flyer/Pro 2 was a rare but suitably 80s model featuring an Explorer neck, Grover tuners, Kahler tremolo system and dual humbuckers.
 The body was standard single-cutaway Melody Maker and presumably leftovers of the 1986 run.
 The finish was black with a pearloid pick guard.

 All American II

 The Gibson All American II was built in the mid-1990s as part of the company's "All American" line which also included The Hawk and The Paul II.
-It was inspired by the original Melody Maker, but differed from it in having chrome tuners, no scratchplate, controls rear-mounted in the traditional Gibson solid-body style, and a bridge/vibrola unit.
+It was inspired by the original Melody Maker, but differed from it in having chrome tuners, no scratchplate, controls rear-mounted in the traditional Gibson solid-body style, a 24 fret neck, and a Fender style bridge/vibrola unit.

 The All American II featured two high output single coil pickups creating a tonality similar to a hotrodded Telecaster than a typical Gibson instrument.

 The All American line was discontinued in 1998.